bansh0/AO2-Client/README.md

 ## Credits

-This is a open-source remake of Attorney Online written by OmniTroid.
+This is an open-source remake of Attorney Online written by OmniTroid.
 The original Attorney Online client was written by FanatSors in Delphi.

 The logo (`logo.png` and `logo.ico`) was designed by Lucas Carbi.
 The characters depicted in the logo are owned by Capcom.